 When is the “rainy” season:

 October and November are the rainiest months on the island.
 September is our little secret month.
 It is usually a great month to be on the island.
-December, January and February are months that you will see the tropical downpour and then it will typically return to a beautiful day.
-While some times, you may not see rain for a week.
+December, January and February are months that you will see the occasional tropical downpour and breezy weather.
+While some times, you may not see rain or wind for a week.

 March through May are probably the driest months.
 June, July and August seem to be somewhat like December through February.

 Keep in mind, if it was easy to predict the weather, we would all be prognosticators.
 So, bring an umbrella or a rain jacket and enjoy LCI no matter what the weather.
 If you do get a rainy day or two, our bar has a nice enclosed reading and game area where you can while away the hours.

 BONUS REASON: (see “This is Spinal Tap” the movie.)